ProNinja0522/global_dialogues_challenge_model_files/DESCRIPTION.md

 - The process for choosing the best model is fully automated and based on objective performance metrics.

 ## Questions?
-If you have questions about how the predictions work or want to learn more about the data science behind the app, please contact the project team.
+If you have questions about how the predictions work or want to learn more about the data science behind the app, please contact the owner of this repository.